MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copy-project.md

 When the project is copied, both resource and expense estimate lines are copied from the source project.

-For information on how to programmatically access Copy Project, see [Developing project templates with Copy Project](dev-copy-project.md).
+For information on how to programmatically access Copy Project, see [Develop project templates with Copy Project](dev-copy-project.md).